Grants and Grant Programs

 Learn about the types of programs and activities the Robert Wood Johnson Foundation typically funds and does not fund.

-Our grants and grant programs generally have three aims:
+Our grants and grant programs generally have four aims:

 Discover and Explore—By seeking creative solutions through targeted solicitations and an ongoing request for bold ideas with transformative potential.